 Today, desktop 3D printers are cheaper and better than ever and are continuing to improve.
 What the history of the 3D printer tells us is that technology will continue to advance very quickly.
 Soon, every home will have a 3D printer.

 Besides, the quality achievable by the commercial units is still far above what the more modest consumer-grade printers can produce.
 For most individuals, 3D printing services are the best way to take advantage of the ever-growing potential of additive manufacturing.
-Buyers can get access to top-of-the-line printers and materials for the projects they need without having to invest in buying a machine themselves.
+Buyers can get access to top-of-the-line printers and materials for the projects they need without having to invest in buying a 3D printer themselves.

 Cad Crown Has Freelance 3D Printing Services